sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 ![hierarchical cluster](https://upload.wikimedia.org/wikipedia/commons/a/ad/Hierarchical_clustering_simple_diagram.svg)

+Our [lesson on clustering](https://github.com/sabeelmansuri/Bioinformatics-Crash-Course/blob/master/6.%20Clustering.md) goes over several common methods of clustering in detail, as well as their biological meaning.

 *Side Note:* As you will soon learn in your CSE classes, implementation is important and the state of the art alignment and clustering programs do their job quickly and accurately because they attempt to do the minimum amount of work possible.
 Fast alignment programs like mafft use fancy tricks like Fourier tranforms and fast clustering algorithms often use simpler tricks like transforming into kmer representation.
 Bioinformatics has lots of data, so you should never attempt to solve a problem by going through all possible combinations or even the majority of all possible combinations.
 To give the classic stupid example, 80 sequences of length 1000 technically have over 1000^80 possible alignments which is a bit off from the 10^80 atoms in our universe.

 ## Getting Set Up for ssh